* This is a typical schedule. A more detailed schedule will be provided by your child’s teacher.

 **** Tuition is due by Tuesday @9am for the current week.
 Tuition is collected before a full week of services are rendered.****

 As stated in our Policy Handbook on the Holidays page, tuition is due in full during the holiday weeks; however, “vacation” time is granted after 6 months and 12 months first date of attendance.
 Weeks do not roll over between vacation periods.
+For every 6 months that your child is enrolled at SFOL, you are granted one week “vacation” time meaning tuition will not be due for the week that you choose.

 Enjoy your holidays with your families!!!

-Only parents and people who are listed on the Pick-Up Card are allowed to pick up the children at Strawberry Fields.
+| Only parents and people who are listed on the Pick-Up Card are allowed to pick up the children at Strawberry Fields.
 They will have to show a state-issued, photo ID to pick up your child.
 Please see our Pick-Up Procedures for more details |

 Students’ brains need a lot of water to function at the highest!
 Ozarka water machines are in every classroom.
 Anytime a student requests water, it is provided.
 Students may keep a personal cup in their homeroom cubby.
 When students are in their HR classes, students may use their own cup to drink from.
 If they are not in their HR classes, disposable cups will be provided.
 The following schedule is when water will be offered to every child.
 Beyond these times, students may ask for, and receive water at any time.